 Children whose birthday is between 1 April and 31 August are called summer born.
 For them, CSA is at the beginning of the September term of the next academic year.
 If the primary or infant school agrees to delayed admission into the Reception class being the following year, that child will be a year behind other children of the same age and may be seeking to transfer a year later than other children.
 The admission authority for this school will decide whether to admit the child into the adopted or the normal age group in the same way that the decision was taken by the previous school.
-The decision will be whether it is in the child's best interests to be admitted into Year 12 or Year 13, accepting that it is the parent's decision to transfer at the start of the September term after the seventeenth birthday.
-In reaching this decision, the admission authority must take a view why it would be in the student's best interests to start in Year 13 if that means not experiencing Year 12.
+The decision will be whether it is in the child's best interests to be admitted into Year 7 or Year 8, accepting that it is the parent's decision to transfer at the start of the September term after the twelfth birthday.
+In reaching this decision, the admission authority must take a view why it would be in the child's best interests to start in Year 8 if that means not experiencing Year 7.

-We invite young people and their parents to make contact in good time so that we can discuss transition and reach a decision.
+We invite parents to make contact in good time so that we can discuss transition and reach a decision.